Benjamin Shield, Ph.D.

 Facilitating spinal mobilization

-Advantage of treating client in the supine position
+The advantage of treating the client in the supine position

 Use of short and long levers